 How long do I have to pay for PMI?

-- Request cancellation: Once you fall below the 80% mark, you may request in writing to have your PMI canceled.
-You must be current on your payments, have a good payment history, and you may be required to provide proof the value of the home has not declined and there are no other mortgages.
+- Request cancellation: Once you fall below the 80% loan balance mark, you may request in writing to have your PMI canceled.
+You must be current on your payments, have a good payment history and may be required to provide proof the value of the home has not declined and there are no other mortgages or liens.

-- Automatic termination: Once the principal balance reaches 78% of the original home value, the servicer must automatically terminate PMI.
+- Automatic termination: Once the principal balance reaches 78% of the original home value, the mortgage insurance servicer must automatically terminate PMI.

 - Final termination: Once you have reached the halfway point of your mortgage’s amortization schedule, the lender must remove PMI.
 For example, the midpoint for a 30-year loan would be after 15 years of payments, regardless if you have reached 78% of the original value.